qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Menu Bar
 ========

-The menu bar provides access to various QGIS features using a standard hierarchical menu.
-The top-level menus and a summary of some of the menu options are listed below, together with the associated icons as they appear on the toolbar, and keyboard shortcuts.
-The shortcuts presented in this section are the defaults; however, keyboard shortcuts can also be configured manually using the :guilabel:`Keyboard Shortcuts` dialog, opened from :menuselection:`Settings -->` menu.
+The Menu bar provides access to various QGIS functions using a standard hierarchical menu.
+A summary of the Menus, their options, associated icons and keyboard shortcuts are outlined below.
+Note that these keyboard shortcuts are the default settings, however, they can be reconfigured using the :guilabel:`Keyboard Shortcuts`via the :menuselection:`Settings -->` menu.

-Although most menu options have a corresponding tool and vice-versa, the menus are not organized exactly like the toolbars.
-The toolbar containing the tool is listed after each menu option as a checkbox entry.
-Some menu options only appear if the corresponding plugin is loaded.
+Most Menu options have a corresponding tool and vice-versa, however, the Menus are not organized exactly like the toolbars.
+The location of menu options in the toolbars are indicated below in the table.
+Plugins may load in additional menu options to Menus.
 For more information about tools and toolbars, see section :ref:`label_toolbars`.

-.. note:: QGIS is a cross-platform application meaning that though it provides you with the same tools, they may be placed in different menus according to the operating system specification.
-The lists below show the most common location and precise when there is a variation.
+.. note:: QGIS is a cross-platform application - that though it provides you with the same tools, they may be placed in different menus according to the operating system specification.
+The lists below show the most common location including known variations.

 .. index:: Project

 Project
 -------

-The :menuselection:`Project` menu is somehow the entrance and exit points of the :ref:`project file <sec_projects>`.
+The :menuselection:`Project` menu contains the functions associated with the :ref:`project file <sec_projects>`.
 It provides you with tools to:

-* Create :guilabel:`New` file from scratch or using another project file as template (see :ref:`Project files options <projectfiles_options>` for template configuration);
+* Create :guilabel:`New` file from scratch or using an existing project file (see :ref:`Project files options <projectfiles_options>` for template configuration);
-* :guilabel:`Open...` project file from file browser or PostgreSQL database;
+* :guilabel:`Open...` project file from file browser or from a PostgreSQL database
-* :guilabel:`Close` a project or revert it to its last saved state;
+* :guilabel:`Close` a project or revert to its last saved state;
-* Save a project in a :file:`.qgs` or :file:`.qgz` file format, either as file or within a PostgreSQL database;
+* :guilabel:`Save` a project in a :file:`.qgs` or :file:`.qgz` file format, either as file or within a PostgreSQL database;
 * Export the project rendering to different formats from the map canvas or using a :ref:`print layout <label_printlayout>`;